 Extraction of Shape, Light, and Color

-The imported image processed via an extraction routine to separate the image into three different layers.
-The first layer works on a method to draw out the edges to its single pixel, while the second layer forms the light information and the third layer constitutes the color.
+The imported image is processed via an extraction routine to separate the image into three different layers.
+The first layer works on a method to draw out the edges to its single pixel, while the second layer forms the light information, and the third layer constitutes the color.

-These layers are created from sub-routines that extract individual objects using an edge learning algorithm, that in itself separates the light information and associated colors with the boundaries of the object.
+These layers are created from sub-routines that extract individual objects within an image using rules defining edge parameters.
+Using the edge of the object (shape), further information within the shape comprising of light information and associated colors are extracted and tagged to the object sequence.

 The light tags are also employed in the classification of transparent and opaque objects.
 In the case of mirrors, detected symmetry or fractal patterns detected may signify an anomaly, or the machine can be supervised by calibrating the central object complex (self) to learn such scenarios.